 Application Process

-Applicants can apply for the MOR-EV Trade-In rebate online within 90 calendar days of the ICEV trade-in date, which must be concurrent with the purchase or lease date of a Qualifying Zero Emission Vehicle.14 Applicants who traded-in an eligible ICEV between August 8, 2023, and December 6, 2023, have until March 5, 2024, to apply for the MOR-EV Trade-In rebate.
-Approved Applicants will receive the MOR-EV Trade-In rebate check by mail.
+Applicants can apply for the MOR-EV Trade-In rebate online within 90 calendar days of the ICEV trade-in date, which must be concurrent with the purchase or lease date of a Qualifying Zero Emission Vehicle.14 Approved Applicants will receive the MOR-EV Trade-In rebate check by mail.

 The Applicant must apply and submit required documentation via the online application portal at https://apply.mor-ev.org.